surajkr20/ReactPractiseProject-01/README.md

 # React + Vite

+A basic project of react practise - multiple product card list using dummy api with searching functionality

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: